The Challenge

 Experimental Observation:

-• More intense light → more electrons ejected per second
+• More intense light \( \rightarrow \) more electrons ejected per second

 AAM Prediction:

-• More orbitrons per unit time reach escape threshold
+• More planetrons per unit time reach escape threshold

-• Each ejection still transfers same energy (from resonance)
+• Each ejection still transfers same motion (from resonance)

 Quantitative Match: Linear I-intensity relationship